 If you are interested in running for weight loss, then running is an excellent exercise to do!
 However, if you are already thin and looking to gain some muscle mass through running, that may be difficult as the body fat percentage has to be low enough before the body starts to gain muscle.

-If you are running to lose weight, you must ensure that the exercise will be effective for your fitness level and health goals.
-There are several different ways that running can help those who want to lose weight, such as burning calories at a high intensity or getting increased muscle tone, depending on the length of time you are running.
+If you are running to lose weight, you must ensure that the exercise will be effective for your fitness and health goals.
+Several ways are running can help those who want to lose weight, such as burning calories at a high intensity or getting increased muscle tone, depending on the time you are running.

 If you run slower, your workout will be less intense, which means it is not burning as many calories, negating any weight loss benefits.
-It would simply just be called regular exercise rather than cardio-respiratory training with an elevated heart rate.
-When running at a higher rate of speed, you burn more calories per minute, but it is only effective for short periods compared to lower intensity running.
+Regular exercise rather than cardio-respiratory training with an elevated heart rate would be called regular exercise.
+When running at a higher rate of speed, you burn more calories per minute, but it is only effective for short periods compared to lower-intensity running.

-Suppose someone has not been exercising regularly and they begin a slowly increasing workout schedule with intervals of cardio exercises such as running, walking, or biking.
+Suppose someone needs to exercise more regularly and begin a slowly increasing workout schedule with intervals of cardio exercises such as running, walking, or biking.
 In that case, that will benefit their health goals because this will gradually help them enter into a safe and steady environment.

 So if someone is skinny, they should still exercise or go running because it will help develop their health and fight off any disease lurking.
-It also helps with mental clarity and stress management, which can improve one’s overall happiness level.
+It also helps with mental clarity and stress management, improving one’s overall happiness level.
 In addition, being physically active makes us feel good about ourselves and feel solid and robust.

 However, there are many other benefits from participating in marathons than losing weight and getting in shape.

-Racing is an excellent way for people who are not yet runners or even athletes to start running because it involves teamwork with other competitors and the personal challenge of completing a certain distance within an allotted time frame.
-It also provides motivation when someone reaches out for a race bib at sign-up because it means that they have already committed to a goal and training.
-People can also prepare for races by using running bibs which are great motivational tools and making them feel as though they will be more prepared when the time comes.
+Racing is an excellent way for people who have yet to be runners or even athletes to start running because it involves teamwork with other competitors and the personal challenge of completing a certain distance within an allotted time frame.
+It also motivates someone to reach out for a race bib at sign-up because it means they have already committed to a goal and training.
+People can also prepare for races by using running bibs, which are great motivational tools and make them feel as though they will be more prepared when the time comes.